 Also tabloid cloaking violations caused 7,000 AdWords accounts to being suspended last year, is a huge increase from previous year’s data of 1,400.

 Google has also stated that it has implemented new technology and introduced 28 new advertiser policies and 20 new publisher policies to combat the surge of bad ads and scammers.
 Also Google has updated few of its policies to ban cryptocurrency-related advertisements.

 Google has said that they will revisit their policies related to addiction treatment center advertisements.
 They will also be introducing a certification process for for these rehab facilities so that only legitimate treatment centers will be connecting with the people.
 Or if we put it in other words only those rehab facilities that pass the certification will be able to run their ads.

 So long story short if you are planning to run some ads on Google make sure that they correctly adhere to the policies set by Google.
-And if you are not sure of how to do it employ a good digital marketing company in Kerala for the job.
+And if you are not sure of how to do it employ a good Digital Marketing Company in San Francisco for the job.
 They will have the expertise of doing things the correct without wasting your money.